goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

-To run BackupGnuCash V2.x, you do NOT need a Java Runtime Environment (JRE) already installed as the app is distributed as a Runtime Image which includes the required JRE and all the files needed.
+To run BackupGnuCash V2.x, you do NOT need a Java Runtime Environment (JRE) already installed as the app is distributed as a Runtime Image which includes the required JRE + jfx and all the files needed.

 Disadvantages of a Java Runtime Image:
   - Download is larger as it includes a JRE.